martincsumner/apicast_workbench/Readme.md

 Now open up a couple of terminals - I suggest four. if you get a permissions issue then chmod 777 * - never to be used for anything that looks like production!

-1. from here you will run the vagrant up / halt / destroy / provision /  rsync-auto
+1. from here you will run the vagrant up / halt / destroy / provision /  rsync-auto, so you will always be on the host with this term.

 2. (make sure you are at the root of $APICAST_WORKBENCH_HOME) then type 'vagrant ssh' you are now on the box.
   Type cd /vagrant and you should now be in the root of the synced APICAST_WORKBENCH_HOME. from here cd ./bin then type ./apicast.sh start